 Katrina Stone – What Makes The World Go ‘Round

 ‘It’s a simple, catchy pop song and its flawless happy mood is perfect for radio broadcast.’

 ‘This is an electronic pop song with a special retro dance groove and even vocoder vocals; it’s both nostalgic and contemporary.’

 ‘It’s an R&B track with shimmering, chill-out sounds that make it funky and loungy at the same time.’

 Classical music is slightly different, and seems to depend more on the instrumentation.
 For example, classical tracks that use strings and piano seem to be far more popular than those that use harpsichord and organ.
 ‘Clients who play classical background music want it sweet and soft,’ Mirko says.
 ‘And the Baroque and the Romantic composers are always the most popular, even now.
 Perhaps it’s because clients might find Beethoven and Strauss quite gloomy!’

 ‘Dance songs that don’t groove, or use cheap sounds, are instantly rejected.
 If I get a rock song which is very soft and sad, I’ll never use it. ‘ Other absolute no-nos are badly synthesized drums, electronic tracks made with standard and cheap software – basically, anything that sounds ‘flat and trite’.

 ‘The worst part of vocal tracks are the vocals, most of the time.
 It’s very hard to be a good singer.
-We don’t expect bono vox, but we can’t accept people who can’t sing – we can’t use vocals that our out of tune, or flat and powerless.’
+We don’t expect Bono Vox, but we can’t accept people who can’t sing – we can’t use vocals that are out of tune, or flat and powerless.’